julianeon/useful-bash-scripts/README.md

 ## unixtime.sh

-This prints out the current unix time.
+This script prints out the current unix time.

 Run it like this:

-./unixtime
+./unixtime.sh

+## vimlast.sh

+This script opens the last modified file in vim.
+Useful if you use vim as your normal editor.

+Run it like this:

+./vimlast.sh